votchallenge/website/contents/vot2015/participation.md

  * The full-length VOT2015 workshop papers must follow the standard requirements for ICCV2015 regular papers [template available here](vot2015_authorkit.zip).
  * Submit the paper using the VOT2015 CMT paper submission system (Link will be available later).
+ * The submitted papers should be compiled for double-blind reviewing.